ThaGhost-NL/MPD-Snapserver/README.md

 ## Audio player and Multi Room Audio for Home Assistant

 This addon for hass.io adds audio playing capability to the host and acts as a Multi Room Audio server/client.

 Snapcast Client uses the build-in audio host (Alsa/Pulse) and allows you to play audio on speakers connected via the 3.5mm jack or HDMI.

+Librespot creates a dedicated Spotify Audio Stream via the Snapcast-Server.
+More details about Librespot and configuration options can be found in [DOCS.md](https://github.com/ThaGhostNL/Snapcast-MPD/DOCS.md)

-Snapcast-MPD is built with the following programs:
+#### Snapcast-MPD uses the following programs:

 - [MPD](https://www.musicpd.org/)
 - [ympd](https://ympd.org/)